Minority representation and fairness in network ranking: An application to school contact diary data: Discussion and conclusions

 \section{Discussion and conclusions}

-Motivated by the challenge of fairness in ranking across different social groups, this paper introduces a mathematically rigorous framework to define and analyze systematic bias in nework degree-based rankings.
-We characterize systematic bias as a disparity between construct and observed spaces and propose a statistically tractable measure, the minority representation profile, to evaluate systematic bias and proportional representation among top-$K$ ranked nodes in labelled networks.
+Motivated by contact diary data, and the broader challenge of fairness in network-based ranking across different social groups, this paper introduces a mathematically rigorous framework to define and analyze systematic bias in network degree-based rankings.
+We define systematic bias as the disparity between construct and observed spaces, and introduce the minority representation profile as a tractable measure to evaluate bias and proportional representation among top-$K$ ranked nodes.
 To model systematic bias, we employ a group-dependent observation error model.
 Due to non-identifiability, estimating bias parameters requires either two independent replicates or a directed network.
 We propose methods to detect and correct for systematic bias when it is significant, leveraging the derived asymptotic limits to adjust minority group representations and refine ranking results.
 Our approach provides a formal statistical foundation for identifying and mitigating bias in network rankings, contributing to broader efforts in algorithmic fairness and equitable representation in labelled networks.

-\ifjrss \else To validate our theoretical results, we conduct simulations that demonstrate the utility of our derived asymptotic limits, particularly for small node sizes ($n$) and small values of $K$ in selection.
-For detection, our method demonstrates great power across different node sizes.
-The ranking correction, implemented using the derived theoretical plug-in estimator, outperforms both the uncorrected rankings and those based solely on proportional representation in all cases except when no bias is present, achieving improved fairness and enhanced minority representation.
-We apply our methods to a contact network constructed from contact diaries, detecting systematic bias between female and male nodes, which aligns with the recall discriminability phenomenon in ego-centric networks. \fi
+\ifjrss \else To validate our theoretical results, we conducted simulations that demonstrate the utility of our derived asymptotic limits, particularly for small node sizes ($n$) and small values of $K$ in selection.
+For detection, our method demonstrated great power, and nominal type I error control across different network sizes.
+The ranking correction, implemented using the derived theoretical plug-in estimator, outperformed both the uncorrected rankings and those based solely on proportional representation in all cases except when no bias is present, achieving improved fairness and enhanced minority representation.

+We applied our methods to contact diary data, and detected systematic bias between female and male nodes, which aligns with the recall discriminability phenomenon in egocentric networks.
+Our correction approach provided a more balanced degree-based ranking, without a loss of accuracy relative to an uncorrected ranking, or the need for strong identifying assumptions (WYSIWYG or WAE). \fi

+There are several limitations and potential extensions of our work.
+First, our analysis is restricted to degree centrality.
+An extension to eigenvector centrality could be pursued using modern spectral theory \citep{chen2021spectral}.
+However, unlike the degree case, such an extension would not yield a sharp asymptotic limit, since spectral theory provides only upper bounds on the eigenvector perturbation introduced by systematic bias.